 A Few Power Pumping Tips

 - Instead of keeping an eye on the clock, pump while listening to music.
-Pump during 4 songs, rest for two songs, pump for two songs, rest for two songs, pump for two songs and finish.
+Pump for four songs, rest for two songs, pump for two songs, rest for two songs, pump for two songs, and finish.
 This should make pumping less stressful.
 The timing does not have to be exact and is only a guideline.

-- There will be times when you can only pump 5 minutes at a time, this is also okay.
-Any extra milk removed from the breast will help increase supply.
+- There will be times when you can only pump 5 minutes at a time, and this is also okay.
+Any extra milk removed from the breast will help increase the supply.

-- Ensure that you are physically comfortable while pumping with pillows and blankets if necessary.
+- Ensure you are physically comfortable while pumping with pillows and blankets.
 Keep a few snacks and water handy.

 - Electric double-action breast pumps are more effective than hand-held, single pumps.
-Pumping both your breasts at the same time has been found more effective than pumping one at a time.
+Pumping both breasts simultaneously has been found more effective than pumping one at a time.

-- Stimulate the flow of Oxytocin (the love hormone) while pumping to stimulate an increased flow of milk.
-Watch a few beautiful videos of babies or watch your baby while he/she sleeps.
+- Stimulate the flow of Oxytocin (the love hormone) while pumping to stimulate an increased milk flow.
+Watch a few beautiful videos of babies, or watch your baby while they sleep.
 We have a few suggested videos below.
-Studies show that pumping output is increased when mothers listen to soothing music while looking at baby pictures.
+Studies show that pumping output increases when mothers listen to soothing music while looking at baby pictures.